Maxine Feibelman

-Maxine Feibelman (born 1952) is a former seamstress for California bands who was married for several years to Elton John's frequent collaborator Bernie Taupin.
-Her romance, marriage, and break-up with Taupin influenced some of Taupin's and John's songs, she provided the title and refrain for one of their songs, and she supported John's path toward his distinct stage costume style.
+Maxine Feibelman (born 1952) is an American seamstress and art collector mostly known for being married for several years to Elton John's long-term collaborator Bernie Taupin.
+Her romance, marriage, and break-up with Taupin influenced some of Taupin's and John's songs. she provided the title and refrain for one of their songs, She also supported John's path toward his distinct stage costume style.

 Personal life

 Feibelman met Bernie Taupin in 1970, when Elton John's drummer Nigel Olsson needed a hair dryer.
 A friend brought a hair dryer to the band's hotel, and the friend also brought along Feibelman, and the relationship between Feibelman and Taupin began to develop at that first meeting.
 Not long afterward, she regularly accompanied Taupin on group events, and she showed him around the Los Angeles area, to which he eventually moved permanently.
 Taupin and Feibelman married in Lincolnshire, U.K., on March 27, 1971, with John as the best man, and the bride given away by her father, retired US air force Lt.
 Col. Max Feibelman.
 They divorced in October 1977, and after their divorce, Taupin said he remained friends with Feibelman, saying: "She's very happy with my bassist."
 (The bassist, Kenny Passarelli, was Bernie's best friend at the time.)